Links > History Of Psychology

 » Back To Psychology Links Page

-2. History of Psychology Page
+2. Timeline of Psychology

-3. History of the Mind-Body Discussion
+3. Discovery of the Mind-Body Problem

 Although this site is not a general history of Psychology site, it has a comprehensive review of the mind-body discussion.
 If you want to know about this classic discussion, including the most important people, dates, theoretical perspectives, and much more.